Current Edgar Award Winners

 When Brian walks into the building, he will greet and initiate with peers.
 He communicates when he does not understand the activity and will ask peers for help.
 Brian strives to work on his goals each day.

 Josh now walks to his work area using his sight cane and only verbal guidance from his job coach rather than physical guidance.
 Josh memorized how many of each item go on a tray, and each time tray quantities change he almost immediately memorizes the new quantities.
-Josh has even improved his social skills, interacting with his coworkers and supervisors regularly with encouragement from his job coaches.
+Josh also improved his social skills, interacting with his coworkers and supervisors regularly with encouragement from his job coaches.

 In 2020, Careanne improved her budgeting skills to save up money to pay for her new apartment.
 Careanne worked to maintain her independence while preparing for the move.
 When the pandemic struck in March, she did what was needed so she and her daughter could adapt to changes in their lifestyle.